 Applying for the legal right to deal with someone’s property, money and possessions (their “estate”) when they die is called applying for probate.

-Labrums Solicitors will be happy to assist with both
+Our probate solicitors will be happy to help you with both.

-A deed by which one or more beneficiaries of a will give up their entitlements under the deceased's will in favour of other people.
+A Deed of Variation is a deed by which one or more beneficiaries of a will give up their entitlements under the deceased's will in favour of other people.

-Again Labrums can advise when a Deed of Variation would be beneficial
+We can advise when a Deed of Variation would be beneficial.